 Assess the quality and level of your IT service desk’s ticket-related communications

-Check how easy it is for end users to understand your standard emails (if these are used).
+Check how easy it is for end users to understand your standard IT service desk emails (if these are used).
 Are they full of IT jargon?
 Also, how friendly are they (after all bad communication can make things worse, not better)?
 Then, how often are they sent?
 This could be too frequently or too little.
 In the case of the former, not only is it potentially annoying, but the volume also makes it harder for the customer to know what they really need to know.
 With the latter, no one likes to be kept in the dark about something that’s important to them.

 Use knowledge management to speed things up